TahaCoder43/mutawwir-blog/README.md

 Add distinct meta title and description tags to every page Use subdomains instead of subdirectories when it makes sense Backlinks, backlinks, backlinks

-## Implement these

-Make your content structuted using schema.org

-add a footer, that all other websites add with a lot of links, and learn how it works.
-It may also have to do something with those links that appear below the main link of your site

-### Implementing structured data

-As far as I see, not everything needs to be structured.
-For example hero page does not seem to need structuring.
-Following are the things that I may need to structure

-Article, BreadCrumb, FAQ, Image metadata (seems more than just alt), Organization (becareful with this one as it may have legal implications).
-Profile page (for hero page maybe)

-somehow tell google that the tags on your article are hashtags, keywords for the article

 ## Notes